nishchay/translations/static/english/learningCenter/request/responseHandling.md

 Response class has dedicated method to set Content type and response status.

-###### Respons status code
+###### Response status code
 To set response status code just pass response code as first parameter on `setStatus` method of `Response` class.
-We can pass message as second paramer to set reponse status message, omitting it will use default message.
+We can pass message as second parameter to set response status message, omitting it will use default message.

 ``` php
 Response::setStatus(404)